Strong interactions in air showers: Cosmic-ray--air interaction

-For one putatively large contribution this does make a difference.
-Consider a theory with techniquarks that carry ordinary colour.
-There a gluon ladder could connect directly to a techniquark in a technicolour bound state.
+At the same time the QCD contribution to the cross section is suppressed, even if we consider a theory with techniquarks that carry ordinary colour: There a gluon ladder could connect directly to a techniquark in a technicolour bound state.
 The scale in this bound state is, however, set by the technicolour scale.
 Hence, the corresponding ordinary colour dipole is extremely small and needs very high momenta to be resolved.
 Even for the large available rapidity the saturation momentum of quantum chromodynamics does not reach this scale.
 As a consequence, the hard momentum scale is set by $\Lambda_\mathrm{TC}$.
 There the coupling of quantum chromodynamics has already evolved to very small values, $\bar{\beta}_\mathrm{QCD}/\ln(\Lambda_\mathrm{TC}^2/\Lambda_\mathrm{QCD}^2)$, compared to the one of technicolour such that here $\log_{10}(Q_\mathrm{QCD}/\Lambda_\mathrm{QCD})\approx1.5$, while $\log_{10}(Q_\mathrm{TC}/\Lambda_\mathrm{TC})\approx3$.
 Another contribution that also would proceed through a gluon ladder and which would also be present irrespective of whether the techniquarks carry ordinary colour or not uses the top-quark extendend-technicolour portal on the projectile side.
 The scale for the coupling of quantum chromodynamics would, however, still be set by the fundamental scale $\Lambda_\mathrm{TC}$ of technicolour and the enhancement factor would still be comparatively small.

-This leads to an early dominance of the technigluon contribution over the contribution from ordinary gluons.
-Hence, for non-hadronic targets the onset of BFKL evolution is not obliterated by the standard-model contribution.
-As a consequence, we should be able to see not only a contribution from an already dense, i.e., saturated technigluonic system, but from when the density starts growing rapidly, in analogy to what has been observed for the gluon density at HERA.
-For a hadronic projectile the contribution from the dense system of ordinary gluons hides the rapidly increasing but still comparatively small contribution from the technigluons.
+Thus, for a technihadronic projectile the QCD contribution to the cross section is reduced, and this reduction is not compensated by the enhanced technicolour contribution.
+As a consequence, the total cross section is smaller than for an ordinary hadron.
+Therefore, the typical height of the first interaction of the cosmic-ray with the atmosphere moves down.
+At the same time the typical transverse momentum scale is set by the technicolour scale $\Lambda_\mathrm{TC}$ and consequently much larger than for an ordinary hadron as projectile.
+Hence, technihadronic projectiles can initiate very vehement showers deeper inside the atmosphere, where projectiles, which interact with full unsuppressed QCD strength cannot do so, as their cross section is too big at these energies.\footnote{Thanks are due to Glennys Farrar for pointing this out.}